Blizzard Logo

 Blizzard Logo History

-The history of this corporation began from the moment when three graduates of the University of Los Angeles received diplomas in higher education.
-Friends decided to open a joint business, for which each invested about 10 thousand dollars in it.
+The history of this corporation began the moment three graduates of the University of Los Angeles received their diplomas.
+Friends decided to open a joint business, and each invested about $10,000.
 Morhaime borrowed them from his grandmother.
-The result was a company that focused on creating and designing video games for other studios.
-In 1993 they developed The Lost Vikings and Rock n’ Roll Racing.
+The result was a company focused on designing and creating video games for other studios.
+In 1993, they developed The Lost Vikings and Rock n’ Roll Racing.

 The guys chose the name Silicon & Synapse specifically to emphasize their concept.
-From their point of view, the word “silicon” should refer to the building block of the computer and the second part (“synapse”) – the building block of the brain.
-But in 1993, Adham said that this was a bad option and that it should be changed, as their company was confused with the production of silicon for the chemical industry and silicone for the breast implant industry.
+From their point of view, the word “silicon” should refer to the building block of the computer, and the second part (“synapse”), the building block of the brain.
+But in 1993, Adham said this was a bad option and that it should be changed, as their company was confused about producing silicon for the chemical industry and silicone for the breast implant industry.
 This is how Chaos Studios was born, embodying the unsystematic development processes.

 Then the service repeatedly passed from hand to hand until it finally became the property of Activision Blizzard.
-However, recently, Microsoft Corporation announced its intention to acquire a well-known computer games developer to become their sole publisher.
+However, recently, Microsoft Corporation announced its intention to acquire a well-known computer games developer to become its sole publisher.
 The purchase process was supposed to start in January 2022 and be completed in mid-2023.
-So far, nothing is known about the preservation of the identity, but it has accumulated five logos over the entire period of the company’s existence.
+So far, nothing is known about the preservation of identity, but the company has accumulated five logos over its entire existence.
 One of them was designed by Stu Rose.

 What is Blizzard?

 Blizzard is an American corporation whose full name is Blizzard Entertainment.
-It is engaged in the development and release of video games.
+It is engaged in developing and releasing video games.
 Its most famous product is Warcraft.
 The company appeared in 1991 and, at first, was called Silicon & Synapse.
-Later, it was replaced by the Chaos Studios version (in 1993), and a year later, it received its current name and became subordinate to Activision Blizzard.
+Later, it was replaced by the Chaos Studios version (in 1993), and a year later, it received its current name and became a subsidiary of Activision Blizzard.
 Its founders are Allen Adham, Frank Pearce, and Michael Morhaime.
 The head office is located in Irvine, California.

 1991 – 1994